linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

 ---
 slug: what-is-usermod-and-how-to-use-it
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "How to use usermod command in Linux to change a user’s home directory, login name, groups, user shell, and more."
+description: "This guide shows you how to use the usermod command in Linux.
+You learn how to change a user’s home directory, login name, groups, user shell, and more."
-og_description: "How to use usermod command in Linux to change a user’s home directory, login name, groups, user shell, and more."
+og_description:  "This guide shows you how to use the usermod command in Linux.
+You learn how to change a user’s home directory, login name, groups, user shell, and more."
 keywords: ['usermod','usermod linux','usermod command']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-07-11
+published: 2021-07-23
 modified_by:
   name: Nathaniel Stickman
 title: "What is usermod, and How do I Use It?"
-h1_title: "What is usermod, and How do I Use It?"
+h1_title: "An Overview of the usermod Command and How It's Used"
 enable_h1: true
 contributor:
   name: Nathaniel Stickman